As Dez Mais: The band's position

 Members Branco Mello (vocals), Nando Reis (vocals, bass) and Sérgio Britto (vocals, keyboards) commented: "Since 'Sonífera Ilha', a song made to be a hit, people mess around with us.
 We want to be TV stars [...]
 The guy who makes music just for selling doesn't exist.
 First, we do music for our entertainment. [...]
 This is independent from our will.
 We make a consuming product.
 Everyone has the right to say whatever they want, but, for us, the priority is artistic".

+Later, in 2022, no longer a member by then, Reis admitted that As Dez Mais came out in a moment of "saturation" of the group, who was surfing the success of the two previous efforts, and he reflected that he participated in the album in a "lazy" way.

 Producer Jack Endino said that there are elements of pop in the band's two previous albums, the well-sold Acústico MTV and Volume Dois, and in all their seven albums released before Titanomaquia (first Titãs album produced by him).
 He added: